karanthakakr04/devops-bootcamp-exercises/8 - Build Automation & CI-CD with Jenkins/chapter8-exercises.md

 - [ ] Task 4: Create the Jenkinsfile
   - In your local development environment, create a new file named "Jenkinsfile" in the root directory of your NodeJS application repository.
-  - Open the Jenkinsfile in a IDE.
+  - Open the Jenkinsfile in an IDE or text editor.

 - [ ] Task 5: Define the pipeline stages
   - Begin the Jenkinsfile with the `pipeline` block: